Welcome Student Leaders (2020-21)

-We are excited to have you join our team as a student leader for the Lassonde Entrepreneur Institute for the 2020-21 academic year.
+We are excited to have you join our team as a student leader with the Lassonde Entrepreneur Institute for the 2020-21 academic year.
 This year will look different from years past because of the ongoing COVID-19 pandemic and its effects.
 Thank you for your patience, collaboration and thoughtfulness as we lead and learn through this year.

-We are eager to learn about you and your dreams and aspirations throughout the year.
-We welcome you to join in our community that learns by doing and works to gain a transformative experience while supporting and guiding others.
+We are eager to learn about you, your dreams, and your aspirations throughout the year.
+We welcome you into a community that learns by doing and works to gain a transformative experience while supporting and guiding others.
 We hope these skills help you get a few steps closer to meeting your goals and realizing your dreams.
-Now, let’s roll up our sleeves and start making great things happen together.
+Now, let’s roll up our sleeves and start making great things happen!

 — Anne Bastien, Lassonde Program Director

 Student Leadership Vision

 The Lassonde Student Leadership Program is a community of student leaders from across campus that manage entrepreneurial programs.
 Student leaders learn by doing and gain a transformative experience by guiding others